cc-mkotrike/testqs2/README.md

  * 1 x SAS Mid-Tier Server
  * 1 x Windows RDP Machine (For accessing thick clients)

  It also deploys the SAS Software stack in the machines and performs post-installation steps to validate and secure the mid-tier for encrypted communication.
-The template will also install SAS Thick Clients like SAS Enterprise Guide, SAS Enterprise Miner, SAS Data Integration Studio, and SAS Management Console on the Windows RDP Machine.
+The template will also install SAS desktop clients like SAS® Enterprise Guide®, SAS® Enterprise Miner™, SAS® Data Integration Studio, and SAS® Management Console on the Windows RDP Machine.

-SAS Grid requires a network share that all computers on your cluster can access.
+SAS® Grid requires a network share that all computers on your cluster can access.
 This can be a Network File System (NFS) mount, a directory on a SAN, an SMBFS/CIFS mount, or any other method of creating a directory that is shared among all the machines in the grid.
 To meet this requirement, the Quick Start sets up Lustre, which is a parallel file system.

  * 1 x Management Service(MGT)
  * 1 x Metadata Service(MDT)
- * n x Object Storage Service(OSS)
+ * n x Object Storage Service(OSS) (Number to be specified by user while launching Quick Start)

 <a name="ViyaComponents"></a>
 #### SAS Viya Components
-SAS Viya Quick Start bootstraps the infrastructure required for SAS Viya MPP system consisting of:
+SAS Viya® Quick Start bootstraps the infrastructure required for SAS Viya MPP system consisting of:

  * 1 x Ansible Controller (acts as Bastion Host)
  * 1 x Microservices